 For this to take place, we need competent political leadership and high quality staffing, and a Home Office that is adequately resourced.
 We also need an independent chief inspector who can highlight any failings.
 John Vine’s successor has a hard task, but his or her role is an essential component of an effective and fair immigration system.

 Jill Rutter writes on immigration and is a contributing editor to Left Foot ForwardLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.